A year after deadly typhoon, Philippines women weave their magic

 The U.N.’s International Labor Organization (ILO) says nearly 6 million lost their jobs immediately after the typhoon - mostly retailers, service crew, coconut farmers, fishermen.

-Most of those from the 44 worst-hit provinces in the centre of the country decry the government’s relief effort.
+Most of those from the 44 worst-hit provinces in the center of the country decry the government’s relief effort.

 Data from the U.N. humanitarian team working in the disaster areas shows that more than half of the 1.05 million houses damaged by Haiyan remained totally destroyed or unsafe as of July.
 The government estimates it needs almost 170 billion pesos ($3.8 billion) to rebuild all Haiyan-affected communities.